ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 # Dev Notes

 - Info about index.html : Goto website.md file.
-- **When updating the version of the script, remember to update VERSIONFILE, tampermonkey.js and injection.js**
+- **When updating the version of the script, remember to update VERSIONFILE, tampermonkey.js and injection.js and greasyfork.user.js (for greasyfork who hates github raw)**
 - **DO NOT EVER PUBLISH UNSTABLE CHANGES TO THE "/" (ROOT) FOLDER.
 PUBLISH IT TO "beta" FOLDER**

 - M0duleM64 added this (hello from M0duleM64)